top of page

 Upon receiving a Village Banking loan, every group receives a detailed training by the Youth Financial and Loan Development Officer.
 Trainings cover topics such as savings, investment, group management, record keeping and entrepreneurship with the intention of ensuring responsibility and honest and productive use of funds.
 Additionally, the Ambassadors of Hope will conduct follow-ups throughout the year to monitor record keeping and proper bank account usage.

-Although this is the first year of WOPLAH's Village Banking program, they already have big goals for the future.
+WOPLAH has big goals for the future with the Village Banking Program.
 WOPLAH hopes to establish their own community bank within the next 10 years.

 The Village Banking project uses peer-to-peer learning to indirectly impact a large number of community members.
 The beneficiaries involved in Village Banking learn skills of financial literacy and how to save to sustain themselves and their families.
 These beneficiaries are encouraged to share their learning with their families and community members to spread the culture of financial literacy and stability.